-- Provided the engine has reached its normal operating temperature, if a misfire is suspected, or if the vehicle lacks power while driving, it may be driven SLOWLY (at risk of damaging the catalyst) to a Land Rover dealer for assistance. - NEVER allow a vehicle to run out of fuel (the resultant misfire could destroy the catalyst). - Engines burning excessive oil (blue smoke from the exhaust) will progressively reduce catalyst efficiency. - On rough terrain, DO NOT allow the underside of the vehicle to be subjected to heavy impacts which could damage the catalytic converter. - DO NOT overload or excessively rev the engine.
+- Provided the engine has reached its normal operating temperature, if a misfire is suspected, or if the vehicle lacks power while driving, it may be driven SLOWLY (at risk of damaging the catalyst) to a l and Bover dealer for assistance. - NEVER allow a vehicle to run out of fuel (the resultant misfire could destroy the catalyst). - Engines burning excessive oil (blue smoke from the exhaust) will progressively reduce catalyst efficiency. - On rough terrain, DO NOT allow the underside of the vehicle to be subjected to heavy impacts which could damage the catalytic converter. - DO NOT overload or excessively rev the engine.

-WARNING Exhaust system temperatures can be extremely high; DO NOT park on ground where combustible materials such as dry grass or leaves could come into contact with grass or leaves could come into contact with the exhaust system (in very dry weather a fire could result).
+Exhaust system temperatures can be extremely high; DO NOT park on ground where combustible materials such as dry grass or leaves could come into contact with the exhaust system (in very dry weather a fire could result).